-Tripfez is inspired by this young lady’s passion for travel..
+Tripfez is inspired by this young lady’s passion for travel!

-T: A bio about yourself, that best describe you, what you do for living and so on…
+T: A bio about yourself, that best describe you, what you do for a living and so on…

 A: Hello everyone!
 My name is Farah Elyna and I am 25 years old.
-Recently graduated in Bsc (Hons) International Tourism Management in Birmingham, United Kingdom.
-Previously, had 3 years of working experience as a Mediterranean and Russian Specialist in one of a private travel company.
+Recently graduated in BSc (Hons) International Tourism Management in Birmingham, United Kingdom.
+Previously, had 3 years of working experience as a the Mediterranean and Russian Specialist in one of a private travel company.
 Travel Industry has always been in my nature.

 This is how my passion for travel begins and pretty much I am known to everyone’s friend 🙂 It’s been 5 months since I’m back in Malaysia.
 Finally, I’m settling down back in Kuala Lumpur for good and my career life has just started.
 I live in a very interesting and blessed life.
 Every single day I am very thankful for the life I live and I appreciate every single opportunity that’s been given.
 Lived overseas at a very young age.
 Studied in an international school and was brought up with many international and local friends from all over the world.
 At a young age, I was already exposed to multi-cultures and traditions.
 During school days, I like to get myself involved in helping out with the less fortunate, charity and helping out with the orphanages.
 It had definitely opened up my eyes and since then I like to share in just anything with anyone – food, drinks, and so on.

 Currently working as a travel consultant and still in the learning process in the things I do daily.
-Someday I wish to run my own business or organization where I can help people who are disabled or a center for children who are ill.
+Someday I wish to run my own business or organization where I can help people who are disabled or a centre for children who are ill.
 It is something I have always wish to do but I just don’t know how to go about it yet now.
 Still finding ways and opportunities to be involved in that area.
-A girl with a big heart and willing to help for those who are in need.
-Back to my traveling career, now I enjoy what I do as I learn many new interesting things every day.
+A girl with a big heart and willing to help those who are in need.
+Back to my travelling career, now I enjoy what I do as I learn many new interesting things every day.

 I am a friendly, independent, very open and western-minded girl.
 I enjoy exploring and learning new things that will benefit me.
 Enjoys reading non-fictional books.
 I love to cook and eat extremely spicy food at home.
 I am obsessed with theme parks especially their roller coasters!
 Come, talk to me and I’ll share with you some of my interesting experiences along the way!